 Historical records show that several droughts have occurred in the last 40 years in California.
-Drought period consists of 1976-1978, 1987-1994, 2007-2010, and 2014-2015.
+Drought periods include 1976-1978, 1987-1994, 2007-2010, and 2014-2015.
 The year 2015 surpassed the year 1977 as the driest year on record in California.
-With changing climate, it is expected there will be more severe, longer droughts, and more days of extreme heat.
-Because EBMUD service boundary and Mokelumne Watershed have been subject to drought in the last few years, the probability that drought in some form will continue to affect EBMUD service boundary is highly likely
+With changing climate, it is expected there will be more severe, longer droughts and more days of extreme heat.
+Because the EBMUD service area and Mokelumne River watershed have been subject to drought in the last few years, the probability that drought in some form will continue to affect EBMUD's service area is highly likely.